GhanGhan/Music_Visualizer/README.md

 # Overview
-The device recieves an audio signal from a 3.5mm jack (i.e. and headphone jack) that is connected to any analog sound source.
-The audio signal is then seperated into the **7 music frequency ranges** and their respective volumes' are then **displayed on LED's using a logorithmic scale.**
+The device receives an audio signal from a 3.5mm jack (i.e. a headphone jack) that is connected to any analog sound source.
+The audio signal is then separated into the **7 music frequency ranges** and their respective volumes' are then **displayed on 10 LED's using a logorithmic scale.**
 The brightness of the LEDs and the maximum value of the logorithmic scale can be adjusted by the user!

 ## Summary of Functionality